Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

-Service for AN's HSC Search Algorithm.
+Service for the Atlas (Matching, non-predictive portion of the) Search Algorithm.

 ## Projects